meh/blender/README.md

 Options
 -------
-* `extensions.blender.fake-useragent` tells blender to change UserAgent sent with requests.
-It can still be detected by javascript. `true` by default.
+* `extensions.blender.fake-useragent` tells blender to change UserAgent string. `true` by default.

 * `extensions.blender.force-headers` tells blender to force the overriding of the Accept headers. `false` by default.